serokell/blog-posts/typescript-for-haskellers/article.md

 testExpr(arithToS).toString; // (((23 + 12) > 170) && (35 > 47))
 ```

-You can also see more complex examples in Yuriy Bogomolov [edsl workshop](https://github.com/YBogomolov/workshop-edsl-in-typescript/tree/master).
+You can also see more complex examples in Yuriy Bogomolov's [eDSL workshop](https://github.com/YBogomolov/workshop-edsl-in-typescript/tree/master).

 ## Conclusion

-In this article we introduced how your knowledge from Haskell may help you in writing type safe code on TypeScript.
+In this article, we have shown how your knowledge from Haskell may help you in writing type safe code on TypeScript.
-We started from base concepts such as type aliases and data types moving advancing to more complex and TypeScript specific topics like Mapped and Conditional types.
+We started from basic concepts such as type aliases and data types and moved towards more complex and TypeScript-specific topics like mapped and conditional types.
-In the last part learned how to implement more complex things using TypeScript type system.
+In the last part, we learned how to implement more complex things using TypeScript type system.

-This article is not a tutorial of learning typescript.
+This article is not a tutorial for learning TypeScript.
-A lot of things were omitted and other may require from you more detailed research.
+A lot of things were omitted, and others may require more detailed research from you.
-But to help you with it, we provided links on external materials or quickly described them in comments to the code examples.
+To help you with that, we have tried to provide links to external materials.
 TypeScript also contain different concepts not only from Haskell but also from other languages and programming paradigms.
-So, feel free to study them and use with already received knowledge.
+So, feel free to study those as well and use them with the already received knowledge.
-Nevertheless, this article may help you to understand what things you can do with types in TypeScript.
+Nevertheless, this article may help you to understand what kind of things you can do with types in TypeScript.

-The last word here is by you.
+Hopefully, you can use things you learned here, develop your own solutions based on them, and dive into a great world of frontend development with TypeScript.

-Use things you learned here, develop your own solutions based on them and dive into a great world of frontend development with TypeScript.
+If you would like to read more TypeScript articles, follow us on [Twitter](https://twitter.com/serokell) and [DEV](https://dev.to/serokell), or subscribe to our newsletter below.